JuliaIO/HDF5.jl/doc/hdf5.md

 Reading and writing data
 ------------------------

+Suppose you have a group `g` which contains a dataset with path `"mydataset"`, and that you've also opened this dataset as `dset = g["mydataset"]`.
-You can read the information in a dataset in any of the following ways:
+You can read information in this dataset in any of the following ways:

 ```julia
 A = read(dset)